 Step 1:Apply online or in person at the Admissions office (I4-102)

-Step 2: Request previous college transcripts, Advanced Placement exams (score of 3 or higher) or International Baccalaureate credits to our district office:
+Step 2: Request previous college transcripts, Advanced Placement exams (AP) (score of 3 or higher) or International Baccalaureate (IB) credits, or CLEP or Dantes to our district office:

 San Diego Community College District